Meet Cyn

 Different histories.
 Different weather.
 Different accents.

-What they share is the instinct to make work from the edges rather than the centre.
+What brought them together was a shared obsession with filmmaking, and a belief in bold, uncompromising work that stands the test of time.
 Michele went on to become an award-winning producer, screenwriter, artist, and animator, with work spanning BBC Television in London and HBO Documentary Films in New York and Los Angeles.
 Her artwork is held in private collections internationally.
 She created the visual artwork woven throughout this site, including the pieces seen in the photograph above.

-Together, she and David built Mixed Doubles LLC as a home for bold, uncompromising work shaped by lived experience, artistic risk, and the stories that refuse to stay quiet.
+Together, she and David built Team Cyn as a home for bold, uncompromising work shaped by lived experience, artistic risk, and stories that stand the test of time.

 For production, creative, and financing inquiries, please contact David Bartlett or Michele D'Acosta directly.